txt/se17/doc/project.md

 |     | Lightning talk     |10 minute briefing (20 slides * 30 seconds each) to class on your problem)  **must** present your results and recommendations|
 |Apr30|Software analytics  |Report on project bad smells (inferred from Gihub activity).
 For more on this part, see [here](badsmells.md)|

-Note that there is **no** coding in January, and **no** user trials in Feburary or April.
+Note that:

-How to find a community with a X:
+- there is no coding in January,

-1. Do whatever you want.
+- no user trials in Feburary or April.
-2. Or, think about the classes you did last semester.
-Think about the organization of that subject, the students who tool that subject the content of that subject, who might use the content of that subject in the real world.
-Would any of those people have particular kinds of problems either in taking that particular subject, or in using the concepts of that subject in the real world?
-Can you solve those problems?
+- the April work is very different to Jan, Feb, March

 ## Example Jan Project results (from last year)